cjdbarlow/Part-One/blood_gases.md

 ###Method
 * CO<sub>2</sub> diffuses from blood into the bicarbonate chamber
 * CO<sub>2</sub> reacts with water in the bicarbonate chamber to produce H<sup>+</sup> ions
-* From here, the process is identical to the pH electrode, except bicaronate takes the place of blood:
+* From here, the process is identical to the pH electrode, except bicarbonate takes the place of blood:
   * H<sup>+</sup> ions diffuse into the reference chamber until the H<sup>+</sup> ion concentration has equilibrated
   * H<sup>+</sup> ions continually diffuse into the measuring chamber (as they are buffered)
     * This establishes a constant pH gradient